Robspin/deno-fresh-blog/data/posts/should-the-metaverse-be-written-in-javascript.md

 ---
 title: Should the metaverse be written in Javascript?
 published_at: 2022-09-17T03:41:53.444Z
-snippet: See the world is full of things more powerfull than us.
-But if you know how to catch a ride, you can go places.
+snippet: See the world is full of things more powerful than us.
+But if you know how to catch a ride, you can go places
 ---

 &nbsp;